A man smiles at the camera and welcomes an unseen guest into his apartment.

 Nanny or hired help

-• Subletting: Tenants may sublease their house if they go on vacation or a long trip.
-To prevent subletting, write a clause against subletting in your lease agreement.
+• Subletting: Tenants may choose sublease their rental if they go on vacation, leave town for work or other obligations, or if they want to make extra cash by renting the home to out of town visitors during a large citywide event, like a championship sports game.
+To prevent subletting, write a clear clause against subletting in your lease agreement.

 State-by-State Law for Guests Establishing Residency